Home

 Policia Local

 As the name suggests, they are forces local to towns with populations of over 5,000 and are attached to the town halls.
-They wear light blue uniforms and usually drive around in white or blue cars.
+They wear light blue shirts and usually drive around in white or blue cars.

 Their role is to deal with relatively minor things like traffic control and protection of property.
 They will also act to control civil disturbances and their duty is to enforce local laws.